Small Closet? Simple Ways to Make It Easier

 If your closet feels full, your hangers might be part of the problem.
 Bulky plastic or mismatched hangers take up more space than you think, and that adds up quickly in a small closet.

 Switching to slim, space-saving hangers can instantly give you more room without removing anything.
+It’s a small change, but it can make your closet feel noticeably less crowded almost immediately.

 They help by: